minvws/nl-rdo-rijksoverheid-ui-theme/README.md

 ### Pick Manon components and then apply the theme

-Follow the instructions in the Manon docs or have a look at [scss/manon/](scss/manon/) to see how to import components from Manon.
+Follow the instructions in the Manon docs or have a look at [scss/manon/manon-components.scss](scss/manon/manon-components.scss) for an example of how to import components from Manon.

 After importing your chosen components from Manon, apply the theme by `@import`ing this package: